Ceiling Fan Going Too Fast? Slow It Down In 5 Steps

 The answer to this will depend greatly on two things:

-If you’re still under coverage, and don’t mind waiting for a technician to pay you a visit, by all means, give them a call.
-As I said before, unless specified otherwise, they should be able to take care of the repairs for free.
+If you’re still under coverage and don’t mind waiting for a technician to visit you, by all means, give them a call.
+Unless specified otherwise, your manufacturer should be able to take care of the repairs for free.

-Provided that your warranty has expired, you can definitely go ahead and try to do the repairs yourself, but if you determine that the source of the problem lies with the appliance’s electrical installation, you might want to call a professional electrician to take a look.
+Provided that your warranty has expired, you can do the repairs yourself.
+But if you determine that the source of the problem lies with the appliance’s electrical installation, I strongly advise you to contact a professional electrician to take care of the job.

 Conclusion